VladaAlek/Django_17_06_24_really_good/README.md

 - [ElephantSQL](https://www.elephantsql.com/  "ElephantSQL") to store database
 - [Cloudinary](https://cloudinary.com/  "Cloudinary") to store images added by users
 - [Heroky](https://dashboard.heroku.com/  "Heroku") to deploy the project
-- [Github](https://github.com/  "Github") for recording coding history
+- [Github](https://github.com/  "Github") for recording coding history.
+Unfortunately, the [wrong repo](static/images/milestone%20and%20projects%20open%20in%20the%20wrong%20repo.png) is used to create the first milestone and project.
+The link to this milestone, [here](https://github.com/users/VladaAlek/projects/24/views/1 "link to the repo")

 - [Github Brunches](https://github.com/VladaAlek/Django_17_06_24_really_good/branches  "Github Brunches") - important, because it contains all Projects.